-School students pick up the envelopes that will reveal where they will complete their medical training as residents following graduation in May.
+Above: Rutgers Robert Wood Johnson Medical School students pick up the envelopes that will reveal where they will complete their medical training as residents following graduation in May.

 The class-the largest in school history, with 188 soon-to-be physicians-joins more than 5,500 Robert Wood Johnson Medical School alumni worldwide following the 2019 Convocation ceremony on May 10.
-Ten percent of the graduating students will remain at the school to friends after learning she matched at Thomas Jefferson University for internal medicine.
+Ten percent of the graduating students will remain at the school to complete specialized training as residents.
+They are part of the 18 percent who matched to programs in New Jersey.

-Above: Akanksha Arva celebrates with family and
+Above: Akanksha Arva celebrates with family and friends after learning she matched at Thomas Jefferson University for internal medicine.